10 Things We Can Do To Save A Water Damaged iPhone

 Chances are that after following these suggestions, you would be able to fix your phone.
 If it is not the case, then we recommend taking a safer approach.
 The best way forward would be visiting a nearby Apple Store or an iPhone repairing center.
 Go to an authorized store only and get your phone repaired to normal.

-Story not ended after drying iPhone/iPad
+The story did not end after drying the iPhone/iPad

 Check if the liquid damage still there after a couple of days